-Fourteen nineteenth century piers were identified within this segment of the project site boundary.
+Four nineteenth century piers were identified within this segment of the project site boundary.
 No piers were identified pre-dating these.
 An in-depth analysis of this property type for the previous Route 9A study determined that because of exposure to the elements (including borers), ship design changes, and changing business demands, piers and wharves were constantly being rebuilt.
 Studying a buried pier would more likely reflect the technology current at the end of use, not the technology applied when originally constructed or during subsequent reconstructions (Memo from Karen Hartgen to Dan D'Angelo, March 1992).
 SHPO concurred that this category would add little to the archaeological record, and thus required no further research (Allee King Rosen and Fleming, Inc., et al. 1994:II-26).
 Therefore, no historical piers in this section of the project site require further discussion.

-Currently there are two extant piers within the project area between West 24th Street and West 40th Street.
-Pier 66 was built between ca. 1885 and ca. 1902, and Pier 79 was built ca. 1937.
+Currently there are four extant piers between West 40th Street and West 46th Street.
+Piers 81 and 83 were built between ca. 1902 and ca. 1913.
+Pier 84 was built in ca. 1924, and Pier 86 was built by ca. 1922.
 There are strong arguments against the archaeological sensitivity of extant piers too since the original construction of late nineteenth century and early twentieth century piers tends to be well documented.
 Some of the piers have little remaining, since years of weathering and neglect have rendered them virtually destroyed.
 Both the underlying timber piles and above platforms were exposed to the naturally destructive effects of salinity, tidal action, and inclement weather.
 As a result, piers were undoubtedly rebuilt and updated throughout the twentieth century in order to maintain function.

 Original construction techniques have been compromised by both these actions, that is by weathering and refurbishing.
 Studying original engineering plans and descriptions of construction would be more productive towards documenting technological variations than investigating existing structures with little integrity.

-The only buildings identified in this category were pier sheds that were once present along the shoreline.
-Buildings included headhouses, situated on the shoreline perpendicular to piers, ancillary sheds situated on the shoreline in Marginal Street, and pier sheds built on the pile supported pier decks.
+The only buildings identified in this category was a headhouse to Pier 84 that was once present along the shoreline.
 Undoubtedly, there would be minimal or no foundations associated with buildings once constructed on top of pier platforms.
-Also, there is minimal archaeological visibility of sheds because of their function as storage facilities.
+Also, there is minimal archaeological visibility of sheds and headhouses because of their functions as storage facilities and conduits for passengers.
 During a recent waterfront excavation of a nineteenth century storage facility in downtown Baltimore, only minimal artifacts were recovered (i.e. one bale seal).
 The scant archaeological deposits contributed no new information towards the historical record (Lisa DeLeonardio, Baltimore Center for Urban Archaeology, personal communication to Cece Kirkorian, October 22, 1994).

-In a topic-intensive study of pier sheds compiled for the Route 9A study, a strong argument was made against the potential research contributions of pier sheds.
+In a topic-intensive study of pier sheds and waterfront structures compiled for the Route 9A study, a strong argument was made against the potential research contributions of pier sheds.
 According to the Final Environmental Impact Statement (FEIS), Appendix C, Cultural Resources, "The subsurface archaeological visibility of the sheds that were erected on fast land must be considered very low.
 Also, it is assumed that a minimum of potential is present for recovering significant archaeological data on materials temporarily housed in sheds" (Allee King Rosen and Fleming, Inc., et al. 1994:II-26).
-The nature of these buildings, largely functioning as offices and storage sheds for pier operators and owners, together with the lack foundations, renders these buildings as having minimal visibility.
+The nature of these buildings, largely functioning as offices and storage sheds for pier operators and owners, together with the lack of foundations, renders these buildings as having minimal visibility.
 Pier sheds lack associative value and integrity, both of which are required for a declaration of significance (New York City Department of City Planning 1993:3F-2).
 SHPO concurred with the recommendation that no further consideration be required for this category.
 Therefore, of the pier sheds in this section of the project site, none require further discussion.